|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pandoro (together with its sister cake, panettone, from Milan) symbolizes Christmas in Italy like few other desserts: It even looks Christmas-y, a towering, star-shaped cake topped with snow-white powdered sugar.
-It originates from the northern Italian town of Verona, the romantic city of Romeo and Juliet fame.
+Pandoro symbolizes Christmas in Italy like few other desserts (except for its sister cake, panettone, from Milan).
+It even looks like a Christmas tree—a towering, star-shaped cake topped with snow-white powdered sugar.
+It originates from the northern Italian town of Verona, the romantic city made famous by Romeo and Juliet.

-- 2/3 ounce/20 g active baker's yeast (the kind sold in the refrigerated/dairy section)
+- 2/3 ounce/20 grams active baker's yeast (sold in the refrigerated/dairy section)

 - 5 egg yolks (divided)

-- 8 ounces/200 g unsalted butter (at room temperature)
+- 2 sticks/200 grams unsalted butter (at room temperature)

 - 1 whole egg